-Services that are covered for you What you must pay when you get these services Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Please refer below to Prosthetic Devices and Related Supplies.
-Physical therapy, speech language therapy, and occupational therapy Please refer below to Outpatient Rehabilitation Services.
-Meal Benefit This benefit can be used immediately following an inpatient hospital or skilled nursing facility (SNF) stay if recommended by a provider.
-Benefit guidelines: Receive up to 28 home-delivered meals for up to 14 days First meal delivery may take up to 72 hours after ordered Some restrictions and limitations may apply Provided by: Mom's Meals [®] \$0 copayment Prior authorization is required.
+Services that are covered for you What you must pay when you get these services Meal Benefit Provided by: Mom's Meals This benefit can be used immediately following an inpatient hospital or skilled nursing facility (SNF) stay if recommended by a provider.
+Benefit guidelines: • Recieve up to 28 home-delivered meals for up to 14 days • First meal delivery may take up to 72 hours after ordered • Some restrictions and limitations may apply You can view the Vendor Information Sheet at uhccommunityplan.com/nj.html, or call Customer Service to have a paper copy sent to you.
+There is no coinsurance, copayment, or deductible.
+Your provider must obtain prior authorization.
+Medical Day Care Covers preventive, diagnostic, therapeutic and rehabilitative services under medical and nursing supervision in an ambulatory care setting to meet the needs of individuals with physical and/or cognitive impairments in order to support their community living.
+There is no coinsurance, copayment, or deductible.
 Medical Nutrition Therapy This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when ordered by your doctor.
-We cover three hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage plan, or Original Medicare), and two hours each year after that.
+We cover 3 hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage plan, or Original Medicare), and 2 hours each year after that.
 If your condition, treatment, or diagnosis changes, you may be able to receive more hours of treatment with a physician's order.
 A physician must prescribe these services and renew their order yearly if your treatment is needed into the next calendar year.
-There is no coinsurance, copayment, or deductible for members eligible for Medicare- covered medical nutrition therapy services.
-Medicare Diabetes Prevention Program (MDPP) MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.
-There is no coinsurance, copayment, or deductible for the MDPP benefit.
+There is no coinsurance, copayment, or deductible.

+Services that are covered for you What you must pay when you get these services Medicare Diabetes Prevention Program (MDPP) MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.
+There is no coinsurance, copayment, or deductible.
 MDPP is a structured health behavior change intervention that provides practical training in long-term dietary change, increased physical activity, and problem-solving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle.

+Medicare Part B prescription drugs

 These drugs are covered under Part B of Original Medicare.
 Members of our plan receive coverage for these drugs through our plan.
-Covered drugs include: Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services Drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan Clotting factors you give yourself by injection if you have hemophilia Immunosuppressive drugs, if you were enrolled in Medicare Part A at the time of the organ transplant Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related vment for each e-covered Part B drug. ally, for the ration of that drug, you he cost-sharing that o primary care provider specialist services, or nt hospital services (as d under "Physician/ ner Services, Including Office Visits" or ent Hospital Services" enefit chart) depending e you received drug ration or infusion wider may need to for authorization.
+Covered drugs include:

+- Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services - Drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan - Clotting factors you give yourself by injection if you have hemophilia - Immunosuppressive drugs, if you were enrolled in Medicare Part A at the time of the organ transplant - Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to post-menopausal osteoporosis, and cannot selfadminister the drug - Antigens - Certain oral anti-cancer drugs and anti-nausea drugs - Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as Epogen®, Procrit®, Epoetin Alfa, Aranesp®, or Darbepoetin Alfa - Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases - Chemotherapy Drugs, and the Administration of chemotherapy drugs medicare.uhc.com/medicare/member/documents/part-b-step-therapy.html

+The following link will take you to a list of Part B Drugs that may be subject to Step Therapy:

+Your provider may need to obtain prior authorization for some services/drugs.